 - After you take the final exam, your clicker score for the whole course will be compared with your final exam score.
 If your clicker score is lower, then your final exam score will be 40 % of your overall course grade as stated above and your clicker score will not affect your course grade.
-If your clicker score is higher, then your final exam score will be 35 % of your overall course grade and your clicker score will be 5% of your course grade. - The page numbers for the reading quizzes will be posted on the bCourses site.
+If your clicker score is higher, then your final exam score will be 33 % of your overall course grade and your clicker score will be 7% of your course grade. - The page numbers for the reading quizzes will be posted on the bCourses site.
 On average, each lecture will cover 16 pages of the text.
-Thus, a one-day reading quiz will cover about 16 pages, a two-day reading quiz will cover about 32 pages, etc. The purpose of the reading quizzes is to check that you did a first reading of the material (things like the slope of x plotted with respect to t is the instantaneous velocity); reading quizzes do not involve problem solving. - There are NO makeups for clicker questions. - We will drop your 3 lowest clicker scores. - You must register your clicker with your name and student ID through the iClicker website.
+Thus, a one-day reading quiz will cover about 16 pages, a two-day reading quiz will cover about 32 pages, etc. The purpose of the reading quizzes is to check that you did a first reading of the material (things like the slope of x plotted with respect to t is the instantaneous velocity); reading quizzes do not involve difficult problem solving. - There are NO makeups for clicker questions. - We will drop your 3 lowest clicker scores. - You must register your clicker on bCourses.